tc39/proposal-temporal/docs/time.md

 - `thing`: The value representing the desired time.
 - `options` (optional object): An object with properties representing options for constructing the time.
   The following options are recognized:
-  - `disambiguation` (optional string): How to deal with out-of-range values of the other parameters.
+  - `overflow` (optional string): How to deal with out-of-range values of the other parameters.
     Allowed values are `constrain` and `reject`.
     The default is `constrain`.